mit-plv/fiat-crypto/README.md

 Note that if you install Coq from Ubuntu aptitude packages, you need `libcoq-ocaml-dev` in addition to `coq`.
 Note that in some cases (such as installing Coq via homebrew on Mac), you may also need to install `ocaml-findlib` (for `ocamlfind`).
 If you want to build the bedrock2 code, you need [Coq 8.15](https://github.com/coq/coq/releases/tag/V8.15.0) or later (otherwise this code will be skipped automatically; you can skip this code on newer versions of Coq by passing `SKIP_BEDROCK2=1` to `make`).
+The extracted OCaml code for the standalone binaries requires [OCaml](https://ocaml.org/) [4.08](https://ocaml.org/p/ocaml/4.08.0) or later.
 We suggest downloading [the latest version of Coq](https://github.com/coq/coq/wiki#coq-installation).
 Generation of JSON code via the Makefile also requires `jq`.